 When your hair is wet, it’s fragile.
 Use a wide tooth comb or a brush with wide-set, thin and natural bristles set in a rubber cushion for increased flexibility.
 They can help you gently remove snarls and detangle without yanking on your roots.

 A pure boar-bristle brush is the gold standard if you have dry hair.
 The bristles help to distribute your hair’s natural oils, remove debris, stimulate the scalp—and don’t create any static on the hair shaft.
 Experts also suggest trying a brush with a large surface area and a mixture of nylon and boar bristles.
 The nylon helps detangle, while the boar bristles smooth your strands.

 If you’re blow drying to add volume and fight frizz, use a round vented brush with a ceramic core.
 A combination of boar and ionic nylon bristles is best for a range of hair types.
 The ceramic core helps you get the volume and shine you want quickly, since the ceramic center helps dry the hair more efficiently.
 This also means less time using your hair dryer, which is better for your tresses and helps prevent breakage that can lead to the appearance of thinning hair.

 Clean your brushes.

 It’s important to keep your hair brush clean to keep it performing at its best.
 Run the teeth of a comb through your brush daily to remove any hair caught in the bristles.
 Once a month, try swirling your brush in a basin of warm water.
 Then, using an old toothbrush, scrub around the bristles with a gentle shampoo.
 Rinse thoroughly in warm water, then lay the brush (bristle side down) on a towel to dry.

 Brushes are important tools in your arsenal to keep your hair healthy.
 Choose wisely and take good care of them.
-Learn more about protecting and caring for your hair, while slowing further loss with our exclusive hair growth products and services.
+Learn more about protecting and caring for your hair, while slowing further loss with our exclusive hair loss treatments.